 The ultimate objective of the programmes delivered are to ensure all aspects of delivery are open to all sections of society and in whose activities all students can participate to the best of their ability.
 This programme is designed and delivered to ensure inclusivity and to ensure that the diverse needs of our students are provided for.
 Each module and programme is developed in line with University policies to both promote equality and diversity and encourage all students in the development of their learning.
 The Equal Opportunities Committee is responsible for monitoring the operation of policies.

-The National Training Centre (NTC) is ideally positioned to promote and deliver this PG Diploma providing a balanced programme of professional training at postgraduate level informed by the most recent research in the field and delivered by respected expert authorities in the associated topics.
-The modules have been developed around three interconnected themes Wholism, Integration and Functionalism.
+The National Training Centre (NTC) is ideally positioned to promote and deliver this proposed MSc providing a balanced programme of professional training at postgraduate level informed by the most recent research in the field and delivered by respected expert authorities in the associated topics.
+The modules of the Masters in Neuromuscular Therapy have been developed around three interconnected themes Wholism, Integration and Functionalism.
 A detailed review of current degree programmes (in Ireland, UK and internationally) has identified a unique opportunity to provide an advanced academic programme with Myofascial Trigger Points and Fascia at the core of its focus specific to chronic pain.

 NTC employs full time administrative staff and professional tutors recognised as authorities in the chosen fields.
 NTC offer a wide range of qualifications, some in conjunction or partnership with Irish and UK based third level educational institutions such as Ireland’s largest third level institution the Dublin Institute of Technology (DIT) and University of Chester, UK.
 Public service bodies such as the Departments of Justice and Defence, FAS and others have acknowledged the quality of NTC National Qualifications by continually placing students on our programmes.
 NTC management structure is governed by comprehensive strategic planning and guides the programmes, policies and procedures of the NTC and assiduously upholds NTC standards and Guidelines.